 The popular version of this story presents a little girl with a hooded red cloak (according to the version of Perrault) or a cap instead of a hood (according to the Grimm version, known as Little Red-Cap).
 One day she goes to visit her sick grandmother and is approached by a wolf to whom she naively says where she is headed.

 In the most popular modern version of the fairy tale, the wolf distracts her and goes to the grandmother’s house, enters it, and eats her whole.
 Then, he disguises himself as the grandmother and waits for the girl, who is also attacked when she arrives.
-Next, the wolf falls asleep but a lumberjack hero appears and cuts the wolf’s stomach with an ax.
+Next, the wolf falls asleep but a lumberjack hero appears and makes an opening in the wolf’s stomach with an ax.
 Little Red Riding Hood and her grandmother come out unharmed and put stones in the wolf’s body, so that when he awakens, he’s unable to flee and dies.

 The origins of “Little Red Riding Hood” go back to the 10th century in France, where peasants told the story that was then passed along to the Italians, who were obviously enchanted by it.
 A few other versions with a similar title were created: “La Finta Nona” (The False Grandmother) or “The Story of Grandmother.”
 Here, the character of an ogre replaces the wolf that imitates the grandmother.
-Little Red is deceived into mistaking her granny’s teeth for rice, her flesh for steak, and her blood for wine, so she eats and drinks, and then jumps into bed with the monster and ends up eaten herself.
-Some versions include sexual implications and involve a scene where Little Red is asked by the wolf to take off her clothes and throw them in the fire.
+Little Red is deceived into mistaking her granny’s teeth for rice, her flesh for steak, and her blood for wine, so she eats and drinks, and then jumps into bed with the beast and ends up getting gobbled up herself.
+Some versions include illicit implications and involve a scene where Little Red is asked by the wolf to take off her clothes and throw them in the fire.

 Some folklorists have tracked down records of other French folk versions of the story, in which Little Red realizes the wolf’s attempted trickery and so she invents an I-desperately-gotta-use-the-bathroom-story to her grandmother in order to escape.